synth-studio/binance-arbitrage/README.md

 Introducing a sophisticated multi-currency arbitrage bot engineered for executing complex arbitrage operations across multiple currency pairs.
 The system implements trading chains consisting of 4-5 pairs, following the pattern: **USDT → BTC → SOL → (XPR optional) → USDT**, where both the initial and final token remain USDT to safeguard portfolio stability during operation.

-I'm sharing this project because its profitability fell short of expectations during release testing.
-The bot is designed to maximize profit while minimizing risks, targeting a profit threshold of 2.5% per arbitrage opportunity.

-I'm now pivoting to develop a more advanced project focused on automated trading in spot and futures markets using machine learning and neural networks.

 ### ⚡ OPERATIONAL PRINCIPLES

 - Processes trading chains of 4-5 pairs